sleepingkingstudios/cuprum/README.md

 Calling the `#call` method on a `Cuprum::Command` instance will always return an instance of `Cuprum::Result`.
 The result's `#value` property is determined by the object returned by the `#process` method (if the command is defined as a class) or the block (if the command is defined by passing a block to `Cuprum::Command.new`).

 The `#value` depends on whether or not the returned object is a result or is compatible with the result interface.
-Specifically, any object that responds to the methods `#to_result`, `#value`, and `#success?` is considered to be a result.
+Specifically, any object that responds to the method `#to_cuprum_result` is considered to be a result.

 If the object returned is **not** a result, then the `#value` of the returned result is set to the object.